-I really enjoyed the reflection on our flows of compassion and the self-scoring exercise, the discussion on the 3 emotional regulation systems
+I really enjoyed the reflection on our flows of compassion and the self-scoring exercise, also the discussion on the 3 emotional regulation systems.

 It gave me an opportunity to understand myself and my own reactions in relation to compassion and self-compassion in a deep way.
 It definitely encouraged me to go away and think more about my personal weaknesses and look for ways to improve them.
 I've also more actively sought to balance the 3 emotional 'systems' we discussed